 Every page should have a single H1 tag, as this is what search engines look for first.
 They should be text only.
 Other headings, like H2s and H3s, should be used every 200-300 words to break up your content.

-H2 headings should be used for top-level subheadings, while H3s are used for subsections within H2 sections.
+H2 headings should be used for top-level subheadings, while H3s for subsections within H2 sections.
 Each successive class of headings carries on with this pattern.

 Content